-Southwest of the Osaka Museum of History is the Dotonbori district, Osaka’s most famous tourist destination, and a major center for entertainment, with neon lights, billboards, shopping, and many restaurants, bars, and theaters.
+Southwest of the Osaka Museum of History is the Dotonbori district, Osaka’s most famous tourist destination, and a major centre for entertainment, with neon lights, billboards, shopping, and many restaurants, bars, and theatres.

 Take a walk and enjoy the sights and sounds, including the beautiful Ebisubashi Bridge, which crosses the Dotonbori River.

 The district includes the Dotonbori Canal and Dotonbori Street, which run parallel to each other.
-It is one of the most colorful places in the region.
+It is one of the most colourful places in the region.

 The area was named after Yasui Doton in 1612, when Yasui invested everything he had into the canal area, hoping to improve the network of waterways.

 He died before he could see the project to completion, but the area continued to grow as his cousins finished his work, and they named the place after him.
 Dotonbori translates to “Doton Canal”.

 By 1626, trade had poured into the region, and the area started flourishing as a centre for entertainment and theatre.
 However, the theatre culture of Dotonbori has declined since its destruction during World War II.

 Though there are some theatres remaining in the area, Dotonbori is now mostly known for its restaurants, street food, and bars.